mauritssilvis/darts/java/README.md

 Missing required parameter for option '...'
 ```

-To solve this problem, refer to the [usage instructions](#2-usage) to provide the option with a valid parameter.
+To solve this problem, choose a valid option parameter from the [usage instructions](#2-usage).

 #### 3.2.7 Unknown option